DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/ingesting-tmc2.md

 Test image on the left, more typical TMC2 image on the right.
 Test image is smaller than typical TMC2 image.
 As you can see, TMC images stretch very far (~1/3 of the planets latitude), image on the left is 74k lines, image on the right is 368k lines.
 Apps like ISIS's `crop` can be used to trim the image while maintaining camera data intact.

 From here you can use the image in other ISIS apps such as footprintinit and camp2map.
 Initial pointing in TMC2 has errors (as most instruments).
-So bundle adjustment is neccecary for accuracy.
+So bundle adjustment is necessary for accuracy.

 See for bundle adjustment info: https://astrogeology.usgs.gov/docs/how-to-guides/image-processing/bundle-adjustment-in-isis/ See for stereo info in ASP (similar for TMC2): https://stereopipeline.readthedocs.io/en/latest/examples/chandrayaan2.html#stereo